Meet Our Elders

 Woodlin Lewis was born and raised in the Pearl River community.
 His parents were Albert and Emma Lewis.
 He has a brother and 2 sisters.
 Woodlin graduated from Pearl River High School, then went on to earn his Bachelor of Arts from Tougaloo College in Jackson, Mississippi.
 He was also elected for 3 terms totaling 12 years, to represent his community alongside other tribal councilman representatives for the Mississippi Band of Choctaw Indians.

-Woodlin is known for the handmade traditional Choctaw crafts that he creates.
+Woodlin was known for the handmade traditional Choctaw crafts that he creates.
 Certain crafts can take months to complete from start to finish, such as with the Choctaw drum.
 Other items that Mr. Lewis can make include rabbit sticks, blow guns, and stickball sticks.
-When he’s not creating traditional crafts, Woodlin likes hunting, fishing, dancing, and chanting.
+When he was not creating traditional crafts, Woodlin liked hunting, fishing, dancing, and chanting.

 Knowing when to take the next step in making a drum